LJacobDev/ljacobdev.github.io/README.md

 This area is currently a landing page to help highlight and explain repositories of interest.

-I've been spending a couple of years intensively learning web development technologies, but now it is time to show what I've been learning.
-This page will be getting filled in with various examples over time.
+I've been spending a couple of years intensively learning web development technologies, but now it is time to show what I can do.

 This area is undergoing development and will be experincing frequent updates over the next while.